androdri1/HBP_wealthgradient/README.md

-# HBP_wealthgradient
-Replication files for Wealth and inequality gradients in middle-income economies
+# Replication files for Wealth and inequality gradients in middle-income economies

 Files HBPC_03 to HBPC_06 replicate the main tables and figures using 'HBPC_SAGECol_HBP.dta', which is in the data folder.
 Please amend the folders at the top of each do-file.